Kilo-Loco/SLaM/README.md

 - remove the need to prepare the docker container (now made automatically when calling `slam new`)
 - add support for SAM and to deploy the AWS Lambda function (`slam deploy`)
 - add sanity checks during scafolding, to ensure prerequisites are met (check installation of `docker`, `aws`, and `sam`CLIs)
+- add preliminary support `slam invoke` to locally invoke and test your AWS Lambda function before to deploy it